 This will help to absorb some of the vibrations.
 Another way is to decouple the subwoofer from the floor by placing it on isolation pads.
-This will prevent the subwoofer from transmitting vibrations directly to the floor and thus to the rest of the structure.
+This will stop the subwoofer from vibrating the floor and the rest of the structure.

 What is Bass?

 The bass register is the lowest, but the melody of the bass can be quite different.
-You will notice that the bass guitar is the most commonly used instrument in popular music.
+You’ll find that the bass guitar is the most common instrument in popular music.
 However, the dual bass or upright bass can be used in Jazz or other songs such as folk or rockabilly.